 who is authorised by the agency to exercise the functions of an inspector under this regulation.

-(2) If an animal to which approved identification is applied is moved to an abattoir, the abattoir operator must —

-(a) keep a record in accordance with subregulation (3) of the movement of the animal to the abattoir and any subsequent slaughter, or other movement from the abattoir, of the animal; and

-(b) make the record available for inspection by an inspector during normal business hours.

-Penalty: $5 000.

-(3) A record under subregulation (2) is to be in an approved form and is to include the PIC of the property from which the animal was moved to the abattoir and the name and address of the operator of that property.
+[Regulation 84O inserted in Gazette 19 Sep 2006 p.
+3751.]

+84P.
+Responsibilities of abattoir operators if no identification is applied

-(4) Unless an inspector in a particular case approves otherwise, if an animal is moved to an abattoir and neither an NLIS device nor approved identification is applied to the animal, the abattoir operator must, within the period specified in subregulation (5) —
+(1) Unless an inspector in a particular case approves otherwise, if an animal is moved to an abattoir and neither an NLIS device nor approved identification is applied to the animal, the abattoir operator must, within the period specified in subregulation (2) —

 (a) apply to the animal —